Ten Lepers Cleansed

 Help me, O Lord, to remember You in the good times, as well as the bad.

-Let me praise You, O Lord, when my heart is clean and my s instead of when my soul is dirty.
+Let me praise You, O Lord, when my heart is cleansed from sin, and my flesh reflects it.
 Bring me under the anointing of Your blood Lord, that I might stand unwavering with You before the cock crows three times.

-Teach me, Lord, and help me to never be hesitant in expressing my thanks to You for cleansing me, a foreigner, not your people, whom your Son has graciously dealt with mercifully.
+Teach me, Father, and help me to never be hesitant in expressing my thanks to You for cleansing me, a foreigner, not your people, whom your Son has graciously dealt with mercifully.

 I will listen to Him, because in Him, You are well pleased.

 I will glorify You for my cleansing by His stripes, His scars, and His Love.

 I showed myself to Your High Priest, and He has proclaimed me well by my faith in Him.

 Thank you, Lord Jesus, for bowing your lowly head, battered and pierced by thorns on every side, to listen to my cry,